Featured Project

 Final autonomous course completion time

-- Led the mechanical design and CAD development of the robot chassis in SolidWorks.
+- Led the mechanical design and rapid prototyping of six major chassis iterations in SOLIDWORKS.

-- Contributed to the integration and testing of the autonomous navigation and obstacle avoidance system.
+- Contributed to system assembly, autonomous-navigation testing, and iterative tuning of the pathfinding and obstacle-avoidance system.

 Mechanical Design